marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 In this case, the parameter ```skip_header = 1``` means that the first line in the txt file is not considered.
 You can define any number of lines to skip.

 <img src="https://raw.githubusercontent.com/marcoalopez/GrainSizeTools/master/FIGURES/notebook.jpg" width="350">
 *Figure 4.
-A txt file without spreadsheet-like form*
+A txt file without spreadsheet-like form.*

 > **Tip**: If you need to load a large number of data sets, you probably prefer not having to specify the absolute file paths of all your stored data sets.
 Python establishes by default a current working directory in which all the files can be accessed directly by specifying the name of the file (or a sub-folder and the name of the file; *i.e.* a relative path).
 For example, if your current working directory is ```c:/user/yourname```, this means that for all the files stored within this directory you no longer need to specify this part of the file path.
 For example, to load a csv file named 'my_sample.csv' that it is stored in that location you just need to write: